Deer Creek Intake Project

 Aging Infrastructure

-Built nearly 80 years ago, the Deer Creek Dam intake and guard gates have reached the end of their useful life.
-In fact, manufacturer parts are no longer available or need to be specifically fabricated.
-Additionally, access is challenging to perform maintenance on this infrastructure without draining Deer Creek Reservoir.
-Today, age and deterioration of these structures is a real concern as this intake provides water supply to almost half the population of Utah.
+Built over 80 years ago, the Deer Creek Dam guard gates have reached the end of their useful life.
+In fact, manufacturer parts are no longer available or need to be specialty fabricated.
+Currently, access is challenging to perform maintenance on this infrastructure without draining Deer Creek Reservoir.

 Invasive Species Threat

-Deer Creek Reservoir faces an imminent threat from the aquatic invasive species, the Quagga mussel.
+Deer Creek Reservoir and other storage reservoirs face an imminent threat from the aquatic invasive species, the Quagga mussel.
 As currently configured, Deer Creek Dam and Reservoir have no effective defense against this threat.
-This invasive species would cause the intake and guard gates to require extensive maintenance or render them useless, not to mention the effects on the reservoir ecosystem.
+This invasive species would cause the intake and guard gates to require extensive ongoing maintenance and could disrupt the downstream flows and the reservoir ecosystem.

 Innovative Solution, Uninterrupted Water Supply

-Provo River Water Users Association (PRWUA) proposes to safeguard against these concerns by utilizing an innovative design and construction method to refurbish the intake and guard gates WITHOUT draining the reservoir to ensure uninterrupted water supply to the Wasatch front.
-Construction on the intake and guard gate infrastructure will provide the best state-of-the-art defense mechanisms against aquatic invasive species.
-Project design started in 2021, with construction starting as early as Spring 2023.
-The project is estimated to cost $100,000,000.
+Provo River Water Users Association (the Association) proposes to safeguard against these concerns by utilizing an innovative design and construction method to refurbish the intake and guard gates WITHOUT draining the reservoir to ensure uninterrupted water supply to the Wasatch Front.
+Planned modifications to the intake and refurbishment of the guard gates will provide the best state-of-the-art defense mechanisms against aquatic invasive species.
+Project design started in 2021, with construction starting Spring 2023.
+The project is estimated to cost $100,000,000 and will take 3 years to complete.

 Intake Project Summary Points